dominionstrategy/infrastructure/operations/20231115-upgrade-to-ubuntu-2204.md

 browser when there is an error, and the logs go nowhere because apparently PHP doesn't have a real concept of server side error logging because of course not.

+## FIXMEs

+* Forum todo...
+* Forum needs to be put into read-only mode (or a banner added at least)
+* Need to figure out TLS cutover
+* DNS settings